Hunter (1984 American TV series)

 Hunter is an American crime drama television series created by Frank Lupo that ran on NBC from September 18, 1984, to April 26, 1991.
 It stars Fred Dryer as Sergeant Rick Hunter and Stepfanie Kramer as Sergeant Dee Dee McCall, and Charles Hallahan as Captain Charles "Charlie" Devane.
 The title character Sgt.
-Rick Hunter is a wily, physically imposing, often rule-breaking homicide detective with the Los Angeles Police Department (original called Los Angeles Metropolitan Police Department).
+Rick Hunter is a wily, physically imposing, often rule-breaking homicide detective with the Los Angeles Police Department (originally called Los Angeles Metropolitan Police Department).

 The show's executive producer during the first season was Stephen J. Cannell, whose company produced the series.
 Stepfanie Kramer left after the sixth season (1990) to pursue other acting and musical opportunities.
 For the seventh and final season, Hunter had two new partners: Officer Joanne Molenski (Darlanne Fluegel) for the first seven episodes, then Sergeant Chris Novak (Lauren Lane) for the remaining eleven.

 In the mid-to-late 1990s, Dryer (and eventually Kramer) returned for a trio of TV movies.
-A short-lived revival aired in 2003, consisting of five feature length episodes.
+A short-lived revival aired in 2003, consisting of five feature-length episodes.